chuv13/vinnymarquez/_posts/2020-04-12-teenage-op-z-perfect-for-song-writing.markdown

 The only logical solution would be a powered USB hub.
 What sucks is that there is only 1 sure USB hub that woks with it, and that's the Kingston Nucleum.
 So yeah, I also had to order that separately.

-{% include image_full.html imageurl="/assets/blog/posts/op-z/with-nucleum.jpg" title="New Gear" caption="The case was free from the shop that I purchased it from, but it really doesn't come with the unit by default." %}
+{% include image_full.html imageurl="/assets/blog/posts/op-z/with-nucleum.jpg" title="New Gear" caption="The case was free from the shop that I purchased it from, but it really doesn't comes with the unit by default." %}

 ## FINAL THOUGHTS